-As well as Home Cinema, my other hobby is Personal Computers or PC’s (as in building & using them).
+As well as Home Cinema, one of my other hobbies is Personal Computers or PC’s (as in building & using them).
 I originally bought a PC in 1994 to write my CV on!
 As the years progressed, I bought three more pre-assembled PC’s and I tinkered with each one, adding bits and pieces in order to improve its performance.
 In that time I installed four different versions of Microsoft Windows on those computers (not four on each one!).
 I learned a lot about PC’s at work in 1998, when the retailer I worked for at the time decided to sell them as a trial.
 It went badly wrong & I spent a fair amount of time repairing them, before nearly all of them were returned broken!

 The beauty of building a PC yourself, is you can choose the pieces required for the PC to do the job you want it to do (such as gaming).
 Also if any part of the PC goes wrong, you simply replace the duff bit instead of sending it away to be repaired!
 You can also tailor the PC’s specifications according to your budget.